 Students are expected to complete their program of study within a 150 percent timeframe.
-For example, if a student's program of study consists of 50 total hours to graduate, the student is expected to finish that program within 50 hours PLUS an additional 25 hours so that a student has a maximum of 75 hours to complete 50 hours of courses required.
+For example, if a student's program of study consists of 50 total hours to graduate, the student is expected to finish that program within 75 attempted hours $(50 \times 150\% = 75)$ .
+This additional time/credit allows for times when the student may have to drop a course or repeat a course.